 During this healing process the child will be reborn as the bride of the vodun.

 As soon as these children are healed, they will be initiated into all the ceremonies and has to learn the dance, songs and language specific to this vodun.
 During this period of initiation, the child lives in the vodunconvent separated from its friends and familie.
 It is not permitted to attend school.
 It is even not permitted to speak its own language.

 Again it is the oracle that decides when and accompanied by which ceremonial sacrifices the child can safely return home to its parents.

 After being freed from the convent, it is the child’s own choice, whether active or not, to take part in the performance of future ceremonies.
 Irrespective of this choice it will be protected by the vodun and held in high regard by the local community.
 No one will ever harm the child.

 THE PROJECT “IMPROVING THE RIGHTS OF CHILDREN IN A VODUNCOVENT”

-Gilbert Djofin is head of the “PABEEB” Foundation, a foundation created for the purpose of protecting children in Benin.
+Gilbert Djofin is head of the PABEEB Foundation, a foundation created for the purpose of protecting children in Benin.
 As a juvenile lawyer, he is employed by the Benin government.
-He has occupied himself with the problem of children living in Voodoo convents for years.
-Gilbert is a Voodoo man as well and his fears for the power of the Voodoo caused him to refrain from taking any action.
+The often long-term stay of children in the vodunconvents in extremely primitive conditions and the school absenteeism that puts the children at an unbridgeable distance continued to occupy him.

-This project is a fine example of a process of seeking a balance between maintaining the old traditions needed by the people who would feel lost without them t, and the new demands of modern life.
+This project is a fine example of a process of seeking a balance between maintaining the old traditions needed by the people who would feel lost without them, and the new demands of modern life.
 In this process, the traditional religious leaders work together towards reaching an agreement with the secular leaders in a typical West African way, by having endless, detailed conversations until the parties succeed in reaching a compromise reflecting mutual respect.